 Step 1.
 Find a popular bodybuilder willing to promote your stuff.

 Step 2.
 Hire a writer with some experience in the muscle game to describe the training regimen of the bodybuilder in question.
 Make sure that the text is injected with all kinds of affiliate products and sales pitches.

 Step 3.
 Profit.

 A good example would be the current writer for T-Nation known as Shadow Pro.
-According to T-Nation’s crew Shadow Pro was a top tier professional bodybuilder and competed in Mr.Olympia.
+According to T-Nation’s crew, Shadow Pro was a top tier professional bodybuilder and competed in Mr.Olympia.
 Currently, Shadow Pro is dedicated to spreading the truth about bodybuilding.
 Of course, only a mentally challenged individual would believe all that nonsense.
-You should know very well that most likely that Shadow Pro is one of T-Nation’s editors who are once again looking to create some hype by ‘exposing the industry’.
+Most likely Shadow Pro is one of T-Nation’s editors.

-The human history has showed many times that we have no respect for people showing us the truth.
-We run away from them in the hope to find salvation in the pursuit of material things while fucking everybody over.
-Morality seems to be the lost virtue.
-That’s why people need to learn to decode similar scams by using critical thinking.
+On many occasions, the human history has shown that we have no respect for people showing us the truth.
+We run away from them in the hope to find salvation in the pursuit of material things.
+Morality seems to be a lost virtue.
+That’s why people need to learn how to decode similar scams.

 So, what?
-If the information is still valid, what’s the problem?
+If the information is valid, what’s the problem?